 An invitation to include some stops – for instance in the border town of Los Antiguos.

 The Road is Long

-The famous National Route 40 alone, called in Spanish ruta 40, is more than 5,000 kilometers long.
-Some parts of this road aren’t even paved yet but still gravel.
+The famous National Route 40 alone, called in Spanish Ruta 40, is more than 5,000 kilometers long.
+Some parts of this road aren’t even paved yet but are still gravel.

-Coming from Bariloche and heading for the National Park Los Glaciares, I wasn’t that ambitious and therefore I divided my trips through Patagonia in legs of twelve to 15-hour rides max.
+Coming from Bariloche and heading for the National Park Los Glaciares, I wasn’t that ambitious and therefore I divided my trips through Patagonia into legs of twelve to 15-hour rides max.

 And this is how I came to visit the lovely border town of Los Antiguos.
 This small town is located only three kilometers from the Rio Los Antiguos which is dividing Argentina from Chile.